AdityaBhushan1/Credo/README.md

 # How do I contribute?

 If you are looking forward to contribute to the project, we welcome you. kindly open an issue first for discussion.
-It's also a good option to join the [`Support Server`](https://discord.gg/qx4NPMAAfm) and get into touch with anyone having `@Tea Bot Developer` role.
+It's also a good option to join the [`Support Server`](https://discord.gg/qx4NPMAAfm) and get into touch with anyone having `@Aquatrix Developers` role.